bifurcation/tamarin-ake/README.md

 * SIGMA itself (without identity protection)
 * The [Katz-Yung group AKE compiler](KY07), specialized to a vanilla two-party DH exchange.
-* A simplified Katz-Yung construction where the DH keys are used as entropy instead of dedicated random values.
+* A simplified Katz-Yung variant where the DH keys are used as entropy instead of dedicated random values.
+* An "incremental" Katz-Yung variant that can be done asynchronously, and starts to look like an initkey dance...

 [Tamarin]: https://tamarin-prover.github.io
 [KY07]: http://www.cs.umd.edu/~jkatz/papers/multi-auth-full.pdf